ipld/ipld-in-memory/README.md

 const IPLD = require('ipld')
 const inMemory = require('ipld-in-memory')

-inMemory(IPLD, (err, ipld) => {
-  if (err) throw err
+const ipld = await inMemory(IPLD)
 // ipld is an instance of IPLD (https://www.npmjs.com/package/ipld) configured
 // to use an in memory repo for storage!
 })
 ```